uqwhua/TrjPrivacy/README.md

 }
 ```

-Please feel free to contact fengmei.jin@uq.edu.au if encountering some unexpected issues in this project.
+Please feel free to contact fengmei.jin@uq.edu.au if encountering any unexpected issues in this project.